 Once a finalist is selected, check the candidate’s professional references by phone.
 (Search Chair)

 For faculty positions, refer to department procedure for collecting reference letters.
-(Search Chair)
+Submit a summary of finalists to the Vice President of Academic Affairs with pros and cons for each (no ranking) (Search Chair)

 Offer of Employment